 There are many different factors to take into consideration when developing an investment strategy, and whilst the above may give you an idea as to the strategy that might suit you, it’s important to seek professional advice when determining the right type of investment to fit your unique situation and goals.
 A professional buyer’s agent will be able to assess your personal circumstances, financial situation and long-term goals to help you identify a property investment strategy that supports your property objectives, whilst also aligning with your financial needs and tolerance for risk.

 There is no doubt that you need a solid team of professionals supporting you in your investment journey.
 From financial planners and mortgage brokers to buyers agents and property managers.
-Every one of these people need to be experts at what they do and be able to guide you in the right direction once they understand your risk profile and goals.
+Every one of these people needs to be an expert at what they do and be able to guide you in the right direction once they understand your risk profile and goals.

 In a real estate career spanning more than 16 years, Penelope Valentine has held senior, national management roles with McGrath, LJ Hooker and co-founded industry start-ups including Rent360.
 She also regularly contributes to Real Estate Business, Elite Agent Magazine and speaks at real estate industry events.
 As co-founder of Sydney-based property management agency Property Alchemy – she works in close consultation with her investors, engaging in careful and considered tenancy selection and management.
 Results are amplified by identifying the industry’s leading technology to provide timely and detailed reporting and market intelligence to her clients to ensure they are always informed.